Lujein-alsheikh/Resources/README.md

 # Resources
-Resources I studies from or at least know exist.
+Resources I studied from or at least know exist.

 <details>
     <summary>MLOps resources</summary>